decred/politeia/README.md

 ##### Building with repository version

 It is often useful to have version information from the repository where politeia was fetched and built from, such as the commit hash it is using.
 To accomplish this, politeia needs to be built with `go get` from outside of your local files.
 If you build using your local checked out repository, the build information will return `(devel)` instead of the actual version, since it was builded locally on your development environment.
-If built properly, and supposing politeia has a release of the version 1.0.0, it will return `v1.0.0-<date>-<short commit hash>`.
+If built properly, and suppose politeia has a release of the version 1.0.0, it will return `v1.0.0-<date>-<short commit hash>`.
 This build version is logged on startup and returned from the version API call.
+Below are examples on how to build politeia from outside of `GOPATH` and your local repository:

+`GO111MODULE=on go get github.com/decred/politeia/politeiad/cmd/...@master`

+This will fetch and install politeia from gh master branch, and will include the build version information.
+If you need to add build flags and/or environment variables, do it normally as building from source:

+`env GOOS=linux GOARCH=amd64 CGO_ENABLED=0 GO111MODULE=on go get -trimpath
+-tags 'net,go' github.com/decred/politeia/politeiad/cmd/...@master`

 ## Integrated Projects / External APIs / Official URLs